 Caesarean Section: If the bladder isn’t drained before the surgery there is an increased chance of them cutting into the bladder which can cause a whole host of huge issues.
 Also, as you will be unable to use the restroom for about 12 hours after the surgery, it keeps the bladder from getting in the uterus’s way and cramping back down (preventing bleeding).

 Magnesium Sulfate: Magnesium Sulfate is used for preeclampsia or preterm labor sometimes.
 Because the magnesium is given at such high levels (to help your smooth muscle relax) it is important that we make sure your kidney function isn’t being affected.
-We monitoring urine output very precisely hourly.
+We monitor urine output very precisely hourly.
 If, after the initial bolus and some infusion it is shown your kidneys are functioning well with it, it may be appropriate to remove it if you prefer.

 Preterm Labor: If a patient is placed on STRICT bedrest, we will use a catheter to prevent them from needing to get up to use the restroom.